 Stereolithography (SLA) is the world’s first patented 3D printing technology.
 It is one of the most rapidly growing 3D printing technologies in the world.
 The industrial 3D printers require huge investment but the desktop printers are far cheaper are provide closely resembling industrial accuracy and perfection.

 India is largely not into the manufacturing of Industrial SLA/DLP 3D Printers but desktop versions are developed by a lot of local manufacturers.
 These are mostly DLP 3D printers and provide good resolutions for printing.
 SLA is quite similar to Digital Light Processing (DLP).
-Chinese 3D printers are also flooding the Indian market but they are largely not recommended by experts.

-The DLP 3D printer price in India starts from Rs.50,000 ($850 approx) to upwards of Rs.6,00,000 ($9500 approx) for Desktop DLP 3D printers.
+The DLP 3D printer price in India starts from Rs.
+50,000 ($850 approx) to upwards of Rs.
+6,00,000 ($9500 approx) for Desktop DLP 3D printers.
 These are mostly from Indian manufacturers and from foreign brands like Wanhao, XYZPrinting and Formlabs.
-The industrial SLA 3D printer price in India most often cost around Rs.1.5 – 2.0 crores ($235,000 – $315,000 approx).
+The industrial SLA 3D printer price in India most often cost around Rs.
+1.5 – 2.0 crores ($235,000 – $315,000 approx).

 SLS 3D Printer Price in India